plone/documentation/manage/upgrading/addon_upgrade.rst

     - Perform product-specific upgrade procedures (if any).
     - You will find these in the documentation of each product.

-Should the ``/prefs_install_products_form`` be unreachable, you should try doing the add-on upgrades from the ZMI.
+Should the ``/prefs_install_products_form`` be unreachable, you should try doing the add-on upgrades from the Management Interface.
-Navigate to the quickinstaller in the ZMI, and reinstall or upgrade products that are shown to be outdated.
+Navigate to the quickinstaller in the Management Interface, and reinstall or upgrade products that are shown to be outdated.

 .. note::

-   Be careful when updating add-ons through the ZMI.
+   Be careful when updating add-ons through the Management Interface.
    It may show outdated themes as well with a hint to update.
    If you do that, the updated theme will activate itself, overriding your current theme.
    If this happens, re-enable your theme in the theming panel.